 The best of Paris

-These are the absolute ‘must see’ things in Paris
+These are the absolute ‘must sees’ in the French capital

 Out and about in Paris